CodeSpent/Twitchy/README.rst

     twitch = Helix(client_id="****", client_secret="****")

-To get a Client ID and Client Secret, register an app on the _Twitch Dev Console: https://dev.twitch.tv/.
+To get a Client ID and Client Secret, register an app on the `Twitch Dev Console`_.

 **Making Requests**
 -------------------